mate-academy/py-fastapi-city-temperature-management-api/README.md

 ## 📚 Documentation
 ___
-Please refer to the API documentation for details on available endpoints, request/response formats, and examples.
+Please take a look at the API documentation for details on available endpoints, request/response formats, and examples.
 The documentation can be accessed at http://localhost:8000/docs when the application is running.